ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 }
 ```

 Before the v40.0.0 release of CKEditor 5, the block toolbar used the pilcrow icon (¶) as a handle.
 This was changed to braille pattern dots icon {@icon @ckeditor/ckeditor5-core/theme/icons/drag-indicator.svg Drag indicator} as a default.
-If you want to use a different icon, you can configure it easily, for example:
+If you want to use a different icon, you can configure it easily, for example, by calling an available CKEditor&nbsp;5 icon:

 ```js
 	blockToolbar: {